What is Variable Costing Income Statement?

-Variable costing income statement is one where all variable expenses are subtracted from revenue which results to contribution margin, from this all fixed expense are then subtracted to arrive at the net profit or loss for the period.
-It is useful to determine a proportion of expenses that actually varies directly with revenues.
+The variable costing income statement is one where all variable expenses are subtracted from revenue, which results in contribution margin.
+From this, all fixed expenses are subtracted to arrive at the net profit or loss for the period.
+It is useful to determine the proportion of expenses that varies directly with revenues.

-In many businesses, the contribution margin will be substantially higher than the gross margin, because such a large amount of its production costs are fixed, and few of its selling and administrative expenses are variable.
+In many businesses, the contribution margin will be substantially higher than the gross margin because such a large amount of its production costs are fixed, and a few of its selling and administrative expenses are variable.

 The formula for Net profit or loss is:-